Why Do Dogs Lick You

 For example, if a dog is scared of something or someone in the environment one of the many lower-level nervous signs a dog will display is tongue flicking or when a dog licks the air.

 However, in some cases, a dog licking the air can be a neurological disorder.
-As always see your vet and make sure your dog has clean bill of health before moving down the checklist of potential reasons your dog is behaving a certain way.
+As always see your vet and make sure your dog has a clean bill of health before moving down the checklist of potential reasons your dog is behaving a certain way.
 Medical reasons make up about 15% of all behaviors so start with your veterinarian then speak with your certified dog behaviorist and trainer.

 Why Do Dogs Lick The Floor?